-Starting with the juicy cinnamon apples that both fill these fluffy pancakes and top them at the end, these are a great celebration of apples and cinnamon.
-I can’t hold back when there’s a batch of these ready to devour.
+I can’t hold back when there’s a stack of these pancakes ready to devour.
 Warm, cosy, lightly spiced, soft they’re perfect for a cosy breakfast or brunch.

-Breakfast = the most important meal of the day – because it’s the first one! hahaha 🙂
+Breakfast = the most important meal of the day – because it’s the first one, of course!

 More sweet breakfast recipes